Spencerx/Reticulum/docs/source/git.rst

 **Nomad Network Interface**

-When the Nomad Network page server is enabled, work documents are viewable through the web interface.
+When the Nomad Network page node is enabled, work documents are viewable through the web interface.
 The work page lists all documents with their status, and clicking a document shows its full content and updates.

 **All Command-Line Options (rngit work)**